jglatts/Nodemcu-Ajax/README.md

 # esp_ajax_neopixel.ino
-  - Basically the same sketch, but uses an Adafruit Neopixel to display the elapsed time
+  - Basically the same sketch, but uses an Adafruit Neopixel to display the elapsed time along with the webserver
   - The pixel pin is connected to pin 5 of the Nodemcu